-We live in times where values become blurred, oftentimes we care a lot about our cars, about our careers, but do we take good care of ourselves?
+We live in times where values become blurred, oftentimes we care a lot about our possessions, about our careers, but do we take good care of ourselves?
 I don’t mean buying new stuff, going to the hairdresser.
 I mean taking care of our true self, our values, our dreams, and of the powerhouse of it all – the brain.

-The truth is we are so distracted it might often be difficult for us to be here and now.
+The truth is we are so distracted it might often be the most difficult thing for us to be here and now.
 We’re so BUSY.
 “Busy” is this glorified name for all the craziness in our lives.
 It’s not helpful to watch everyone around us as busy as we are.
-But it helps to know it doesn’t necessarily have to be this way.
+But it doesn’t have to be this way.

 Thousands and thousands of pages have already been written on the subject.
 One thing is certain – it is high time you tried it.
-No matter if it’s 5 or 30 minutes, if you recite a mantra or sit facing the wall – it’s time for you to stop what you’re doing and just be.
+No matter if it’s 5 or 30 minutes, if you’re lying down or sit facing the wall – it’s time for you to stop what you’re doing and just be.
 And breathe.
 And clean your head.
 And it does happen just like that.* (*Please keep in mind that there are many traditions of meditation, it might be – and often is – a part of a deep spiritual journey, but in this article I’m focusing on a mindful practice that’s not connected to any religion or spiritual goal)

-One of the best definitions of meditation is by Jon Kabat-Zinn – the author of the title of this article –
+One of the best definitions of meditation is by Jon Kabat-Zinn – the author of the book by the same title as this article: